 10 Tips For Great Theatrical Photos

 Tom Fairchild is a travel and portrait photographer who also specializes in capturing events and stage performances.
 Live theatre and events are some of the most difficult and challenging environments to be a photographer.
-They are dark, things move quickly and lighting is a challenge but here are ten tips to help you take great theatrical photos.
+In theatrical photography, subject items are dark, things move quickly and lighting is a challenge but here are ten tips to help you take great theatrical photos.

 1. Anticipate – Know Where the Action Will Be